Power of Knockoff: The Impact of Ranking Algorithm, Augmented Design, and Symmetric Statistic: Simulations

-The theory in Section~\ref{sec:blockwise} suggests the following for block-wise diagonal designs: (i) GM has a similar performance as its prototype, OLS. (ii) Since the two values of $\rho$ considered here are in $(\rho_0,1)$, KF has a similar performance as its prototype, Lasso.
+The theory in Section~\ref{sec:tamperDesign} suggests that since the two values of $\rho$ considered here are in $(\rho_0,1)$, KF.Lasso has a similar performance as its prototype, Lasso.
+While according to Section~\ref{sec:RankingAlg}, KF.OLS has a inferior performance comparing to its prototype, OLS.
 The simulation results are consistent with these theoretical predictions.
-Additionally, from the theoretical reference curves, we can see that, for the current $\vartheta$ value, GM has a smaller Hamming error than that of KF when $r$ is large, and the opposite is true when $r$ is small.
-The actual error curves exhibit the same phenomenon, confirming our theory even for moderate dimension $p$ and sample size $n$.
+Moreover, we can see that, for the current $\vartheta$ value, OLS has a smaller Hamming error than that of Lasso when $r$ is large, and the opposite is true when $r$ is small.
+These also agree with our theory.

 .
 We further consider blockwise diagonal designs with larger-size blocks.
 Given $d\geq 2$ and $p$ that is a multiple of $d$, we generate $X\in\mathbb{R}^{n\times p}$ such that $X'X$ is block-wise diagonal with $d\times d$ diagonal blocks, where the off-diagonal elements of each block are all equal to $\rho$.
 Other steps of the data generation are the same as in Experiment 2.
 We consider $(d,\rho)=(4,0.4)$ and $(d, \rho)= (5,0.3)$.
 For each choice of $(d, \rho)$, we set $(n,p,\vartheta)=(2000,1000,0.3)$ and let $r$ range on a grid from $0$ to $6$ with a step size $0.2$.
-We use signed maximum as symmetric statistic in KF and GM.
-For KF, we use the equi-correlated knockoff described above.
+We use signed maximum as symmetric statistic in KF and use the equi-correlated knockoff described above.
 The results are in the last two panels of Figure~\ref{fig:exp23}.

-One noteworthy observation is that KF still has a similar performance as its own prototype, so does GM.
-Another observation is that GM outperforms KF when $r$ is large, and KF slightly outperforms GM when $r$ is small.
-While our theoretical results are only derived for $d=2$, the simulations suggest that similar insight continues to apply when the block size gets larger.
+One noteworthy observation is that KF.Lasso still has a similar performance as its own prototype.
+Meanwhile, KF.OLS can get close to its prototype in the case where $\rho$ is close to 0.
+Another observation is that OLS outperforms Lasso when $r$ is large, and Lasso slightly outperforms OLS when $r$ is small.
+While our theory is only derived for $d=2$, the simulations suggest that similar insight continues to apply when the block size gets larger.